 What not to do:

-- If you see signs of inflammation or infection, leave the ears alone and see a veterinarian.
-Your cat may need to be prescribed medication to treat the ears.
+If you see signs of inflammation or infection, leave the ears alone and see a veterinarian who will be able to prescribe a medication to treat the ears.

 Offer your cat a treat after cleaning his ears as a reward.